kiran7041/kiran7041/README.md

 # 💫 About Me:
-I am a Master's student in Computer Science at Illinois Institute of Technology with expertise in data engineering, data analysis, and big data technologies.
+I am a CS grad student at Illinois Institute of Technology with expertise in data engineering, data analysis, and big data technologies.
 Passionate about leveraging cloud platforms and machine learning to create data-driven solutions.
 I thrive in fast-paced environments and enjoy collaborating on innovative projects to solve real-world problems.

 ## 🌐 Socials: